watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/ADVANCED_USAGE.md

 1. User selects which ticket ID to add to Zendesk ticket.
 1. The selected HubSpot ticket information is added into Zendesk ticket as a comment.

+For better illustration on how to implement something like this, a MetaWeather and Zendesk skill is included and can be found [here](../starter-kits/metaweather/readme.md#even-more-advanced-using-the-metaweather-extension-with-another-extension) in the starter kit.

 There are endless combinations that you can create with extensions, in order to provide customers a personalized help experience.
 So get creative!